Age Related Macular Degeneration (AMD)

 While experts still don’t know the exact cause of AMD, many believe there are steps you can take to minimise the chances of developing it.
 One of those steps is to eat a well-balanced diet.

 Certain nutrients are thought to help protect your eyes from sight-impairing diseases such as AMD, including antioxidants that may neutralise harmful substances called free radicals.
 Among the antioxidants thought to help fight eye damage are lutein and zeaxanthin.
 Good sources of lutein and zeaxanthin are green vegetables such as kale, broccoli, green beans, peas, sprouts, cabbage, spinach and lettuce, plus fruit including kiwi, papaya and honeydew melons.
-Cavolo nero – a variety of kale – is particularly high in lutein, containing almost twice the amount of that found in spinach and 75 times the amount found in carrots.
 Other antioxidants thought to benefit eye health include lycopene (tomatoes), astaxanthin (marine algae), beta carotene (carrots, pumpkin, papaya), anthocyanidins (blackcurrants, bilberries), vitamin E (sunflower seeds, nuts, wheat germ oil) and vitamin C (red peppers, strawberries, spring greens).

 It’s also thought that certain minerals could help maintain good eye health, including zinc and selenium.
 Eat more seafood, nuts, Quorn, wheat germ and seeds to boost your intake of zinc; and Brazil nuts, tinned tuna, sardines, egg yolks and sunflower seeds for more selenium.

-According to the College of Optometrists, eating fish such as salmon, pilchards, sardines, herring and trout may also help protect your eyes against AMD.
+According to a review of studies on fish consumption and the risk of AMD published in the journal Nutrients, there is evidence that eating fish such as salmon, pilchards, sardines, herring and trout may also help protect your eyes against AMD (viii).

 Cutting down on the amount of saturated fat in your diet – that is, fats mostly found in animal products such as beef, lamb, pork, lard, butter, cream and cheese – may also help to reduce your risk of AMD.
 Check the nutrition labels on processed foods and baked goods too, as these can often be high in saturated fats.